TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 “A couple Swat students attended with me, and we helped design some of the banners that were going to be used for the September rally,” Shin said.
 “All of us Swat students agreed to spread the word about the September rally as soon as the school year started.
 I printed a few fliers and shared the rally information in notable activist group chats on campus, but otherwise I’ve just been on the sidelines cheering on this incredible cause that the people of Chinatown have been fighting for.”

 Although Chau enjoyed her time at Bryn Mawr, she worried that the TriCo’s location in the suburbs created a separation people felt from the city and its happenings.
-She also worries that conversations at liberal arts colleges around movements do not translate to action in the communities.
+She also said that conversations at liberal arts colleges about movements do not always translate to action in the communities.

 “I think part of that has to do with the distance, but I think it also has to do with being in this intellectual bubble where we’re familiar with how these systems work, so we feel that we don’t really have to do any work beyond that,” Chau said.